srikarpsp/react-dotnet-homework/README.md

 1. Get the app up and running and add a screenshot of the homepage to the [Welcome Section](#welcome) of this README.
 2. Add the ability to create a new contact.
 3. Add a new field (of your choosing) to the contact model and update the UI.
+4. Add the ability to delete a contact.
-4. Review the unit tests for the backend and make a change to improve them.
+5. Review the unit tests for the backend and make a change to improve them.
 Explain your choice in the commit message.
+6. Consider the user experience of the app.
+Make a change to improve it and explain your choice in the commit message.
+7. Imagine you're adding integrated tests using a tool like Cypress or Playwright.
+What would you test?
+What would you not test?
+Why?
+Add a new `npm run integrated-test` script to the frontend `package.json` file update this README explaining your choice and how to run the tests.

 ## Technologies Used